-WP-4/#06\\/EJ to EJ Effective use of biomass resources
+WP-4/#07/EJ to EJ Effective use of biomass resources

-In order to make the shift from fossil to biomass resources as raw materials for a wide range of uses and therefore achieve significant reduction in greenhouse gas emissions, technologies and processes to convert biomass into fuel or useful chemicals must be developed and become widely adopted.
+In order to make the shift from fossil to biomass resources as raw materials for a wide range of uses and therefore achieve significant reduction in greenhouse gas emissions, technologies and processes to convert biomass into fuel, such as cellulosic ethanol, bio-gasoline and biogas, or useful chemicals must be developed and become widely adopted.
+It is a positive example of a circular economy.

-Fast-tracking the practical utilization of technologies that convert agricultural waste products, wood-based biomass, and other non-edible plant resources into fuel or useful chemicals requires strengthening of government support for collaborative R&D and technical trials between private-sector companies and academic institutions in Japan and the EU.
+Fast-tracking the practical utilization of technologies that convert waste products, wood-based biomass, and other non-edible plant resources into fuel or useful chemicals requires strengthening of government support for collaborative R&D and technical trials between private-sector companies and academic institutions in Japan and the EU.
 Further, promoting the uptake of products manufactured using the above technologies requires the implementation of a sustainable, effective, and transparent framework for providing subsidies and tax incentives for biomass-derived fuels and chemicals.

-International standardization of evaluation methods, classification schemes, and labeling procedures are also necessary to enable a stable and profitable uptake of biomass-derived products at the global level.
-In labeling for example, although there are internationally defined environmental labels (Type I, II, and III), compliance standards vary among different countries.
+International standardization of evaluation methods, classification schemes, and labelling procedures are also necessary to enable a stable and profitable uptake of biomass-derived products at the global level.
+In labelling for example, although there are internationally defined environmental labels (Type I, II, and III), compliance standards vary among different countries.

 Standardization of the certification criteria for labels will make it possible to have universal labels that can be used worldwide.
 This will lead to the establishment of market reliability of biomass-derived products and pave the way for their stable and profitable uptake.
 Also, linking environmental labels with requirements/conditions for tax incentives and public procurement can serve as an impetus for the further spread of the use of biomass-derived products.
-To enable Japan and the EU to agree on and lead the way in establishing international standards for evaluation and labeling systems, both governments must pursue the harmonization and mutual recognition of their respective regulations.
+To enable Japan and the EU to agree on and lead the way in establishing international standards for evaluation and labelling systems, both governments must pursue the harmonization and mutual recognition of their respective regulations.

-WP-4/#07\\/EJ to EJ Energy conservation & energy efficiency
+WP-4/#08\/EJ to EJ Energy conservation & energy efficiency